silverhammermba/blog/_posts/2023-10-02-android-versions.markdown

 The most important things to keep consistent here are Kotlin, Java, AGP, and your Android versions.
-If you get them wrong, you won't necessarily see a spectacular failure at build time; your app may fail spectacularly only at runtime!
-Or it may only fail spectacularly when you build a release optimized for the Play Store!
-Be very careful when changing the versions of _any_ of these things.
+If you get them wrong, you won't necessarily see a spectacular failure at build time!
+It may fail...

+* at runtime
+* when running on a particular Android version
+* when building for release
+* any combination of the above

+Be very careful when changing the versions of _any_ of these things!

+Be sure to test your app thoroughly on your min and target Android versions.
+It can break even when you didn't change them!

-The [AGP release notes][agp] are pretty good at capturing possible incompabilities.
+The [AGP release notes][agp] are pretty good at capturing possible incompabilities, but ultimately you just have to try it.

 [agp]: https://developer.android.com/build/releases/gradle-plugin